cjmartin/launchcalendar.org/_posts/2025-05-10-falcon-9-starlink-group-15-3.md

 layout: launch
 title: "\U0001F680 Falcon 9 | \U0001F6F0 Starlink Group 15-3"
 description: >-
-  Falcon 9 will launch 26 Starlink v2 Mini smallsats into a 70-degree inclined
-  orbit from SLC-4E at Vandenberg Space Force Base.
-Booster B1081 will fly for its 14th mission, with a planned droneship landing.
-The launch, originally set for May 1, was delayed due to weather and operational factors before being rescheduled.
+  Falcon 9 will launch 26 Starlink v2 Mini smallsats, potentially mixed with Direct-to-Cell variants, into a 70-degree inclined orbit from SLC-4E at Vandenberg Space Force Base.
+Booster B1081 will fly for its 14th mission, with a planned droneship landing on Of Course I Still Love You.
+The mission, originally scheduled for early May, was delayed due to weather and operational factors before being rescheduled.
 tags:
   - Falcon 9
   - Starlink